 For starters, this is the first election under a new hybrid system that virtually does away with the old practice of electing council members by citywide votes.
 Seven of the nine members will be elected by districts, a reorganization that voters approved in a 2013 initiative.

-guide to the districts, which roughly conform to neighborhoods, and a link to King County Elections' interactive map for finding yours.
+(The City Clerk's Office has a guide to the districts, which roughly conform to neighborhoods, and a link to King County Elections' interactive map for finding yours.
 You can find links to Crosscut's analysis of the districts and Seattle voting patterns here.
 We will also publish brief information about all the City Council candidates later.)